Hans Langsdorff: Death

 Langsdorff was taken to the Naval Hotel in Buenos Aires, where he wrote letters to his family and superiors.
 He wrote on 19 December 1939:

 I can now only prove by my death that the fighting services of the Third Reich are ready to die for the honour of the flag.
 I alone bear the responsibility for scuttling the panzerschiff Admiral Graf Spee.
 I am happy to pay with my life for any possible reflection on the honour of the flag.
 I shall face my fate with firm faith in the cause and the future of the nation and of my Führer.

 After this he lay upon Graf Spee's battle ensign and shot himself with a pistol.
 His body was buried in the German section of the La Chacarita Cemetery in Buenos Aires, Argentina.

-Dudley Pope noted in his book The Battle of the River Plate that an Imperial naval ensign was the flag Langsdorff laid down upon when he shot himself.
+Dudley Pope noted in his book The Battle of the River Plate that an Imperial naval ensign was the flag Langsdorff lay down upon when he shot himself.
 Großadmiral Raeder had forbidden politics in the navy.
 Admiral Lutjens had used the naval salute exclusively.
 A significant portion of the Kriegsmarine's officers at the start of the war had served in the Kaiserliche Marine.